 Flood Prevention Sandbags

 When threatened by a hurricane, tropical storm, or flood event, the City of Oldsmar will provide free sandbags and sand to Oldsmar residents.
 Sandbags are generally available 36 hours prior to storm conditions arriving, and residents are responsible for filling and loading.
-(City staff will be on-site to monitor the site; assistance is limited so please bring assistants with you) Sandbags will be available in the east parking area at Oldsmar City Hall, located at 100 State Street West.
+(City staff will be on-site to monitor the site; assistance is limited so please bring assistants with you) Sandbags will be available at the Municipal Services Complex located at 300 Commerce Boulevard.

 During potential disaster impacts, please refer to the city's website for up to the minute information on disaster preparations and sandbag availability.